-AASB 9 introduces new classification and measurement models for financial assets.
 A financial asset is measured at amortised cost, if it is held within a business model whose objective is to hold assets in order to collect contractual cash flows, which arise on specified dates and solely principal and interest.
 All other financial instrument assets are classified and measured at fair value through profit or loss unless the entity makes an irrevocable election on initial recognition to present gains and losses on equity instruments (that are not held-for-trading) in other comprehensive income ('OCI').
-There has been no change to the classification of financial assets as a result of the adoption of AASB 9.

-For financial liabilities, new impairment requirements will use an 'expected credit loss' ('ECL') model to recognise an allowance.
+An 'expected credit loss' ('ECL') model is used to recognise an allowance.
 Impairment will be measured under a 12-month ECL method unless the credit risk on a financial instrument has increased significantly since initial recognition in which case the lifetime ECL method is adopted.
-There has been no change to the carrying value of the allowance for impairment as a result of the transition to the new standard.
-The standard introduces additional new disclosures.